RachWalm/VolunteerVillage/README.md

 volunteers can search the charities with the permission of the charity.

+email is an option on sign up but should be possible to update and include or change it later.

 section to request assistance.

 relate amount of time available to commited already time.